 Ans. (d) Mimamsa

-- Apurva is a special word related to the Purva Mimamsa system of Philosophy.
+- Apurva is a special concept related to the Purva Mimamsa system of Philosophy.

 |